 Lower Back Rounding

 Flexing (rounding) the lumbar spine, especially at the bottom.
-Think "proud chest" and maintain the natural lower back arch.
+Keep your torso set and your spine neutral — avoid letting the chest collapse as the hips move back.
 Reduce range of motion until you can maintain neutral spine.

 Too Much Knee Bend